micropython/micropython-esp32-ulp/docs/preprocess.rst

    database from include files.
 The resulting file will be called ``defines.db``.

-   (The following assume running on a PC.
+   (The following assumes running on a PC.
 To do this on device, refer to the `esp32_ulp/parse_to_db.py <../esp32_ulp/parse_to_db.py>`_ file.)

    .. code-block:: bash